rdady/gear-vr-controller-linux/README.md

 I am sitting at my desk while holding my litte son while he sleeps, but I sill need do nerdy stuff like browsing the web.
 An air mouse is not that convenient, but this controller ... is a perfect match.
 It could be considered as the one hand equivalent of the Steam Controller.
 BTW I hope sc-controller will intergate this controller in his project as well.

+ISSUES

+Can't switch to VR mode in a stable way.
+Consider this project at this point as a Proof Of Concept.